315+ Telescopes Ranked

 What All Can You See with the Celestron NexStar 8SE?

-Once initial setup, alignment, and collimation are out of the way, the 8” aperture of the NexStar 8SE computerized telescope will show you a lot.
+Once initial setup, alignment, and collimation are out of the way, the 8” aperture of the NexStar 8SE computerized telescope shows me a lot.

 • Mercury and Venus’ phases